VigilantDoomer/vigilantbsp/README.md

 ZokumBSP) are also getting implemented.

 In future, support for GL nodes / UDMF format MAY be considered as well.

-Also, support for RMB effects is planned soon.
+Partial support for RMB effects is already implemented since version 0.74a.
+Eventually, most RMB effects are going to be supported.

+Since 0.75a, VigilantBSP can output non-GL nodes in Zdoom extended and compressed nodes format besides vanilla and DeeP format.

 ## Debt of gratitude